 Kochkor is one of the biggest towns near Song Kol and it’s easily reached from Bishkek.
 You can get a shared taxi or a Mashrutka to this town from the western bus station in Bishkek.

-A mashrutka ticket from Bishkek to Kochkor should cost around 350 som and the journey to get there from the capital should take 6 hours.
+A mashrutka ticket from Bishkek to Kochkor should cost around 350 som and the journey to get there from the capital should take less than 3 hours.

 Once in Kyzart, you can hike to the lake of Song-Kol over the course of two days.
 We explain how to reach the lake here.